DebinixTeam/hugo-web-tools/README.md

 # Site development with a Makefile

 These are just simple shortcuts for useful terminal commands and to simplify workflow during site development.
-Just copy the `Makefile` to the root of your site and use the `make help` to see available options.
+Just copy the `Makefile` to the root of your site and use the `make help` to see all available options.